GERD

 the case of gastro esophageal

-the stomach, including acid, reflux (splash up) into the
+acid, reflux (splash up) into the esophagus, causing

-damages the lining of the esophagus.
-Other GERD symptoms
+of the esophagus.
+Other GERD symptoms include, but not

-include, but not limited to: dry cough, chronic
+limited to: dry cough, chronic wheezing, chest pain

 Being able